 Sure, she's attracted to you.
-But wouldn't it be better it she couldn't keep her hands off you?
+But wouldn't it be better if you could drive her wild?
 We surveyed women to find out what they like most about your body, and asked James Chan, NSCA-CPT, author of Strength snd Physique: Neo-Classical Bodybuilding, how to make it even better.

 Most of these exercises require no weights—you'll use your body weight to perform each exercise.
 "Saying you can get strong on machines is kind of like saying you can ride a bike, but you've been riding with training wheels the whole time," Chan says.
 "Body weight exercises make you work harder to stabilize muscles, so you'll get a better workout."

 Complete as many reps as you can of each exercise three times a week, and you'll have a 'bod she'll brag to her friends about in no time.

 If you have access to parallel bars (yes, the kind gymnasts use), use them to do dips.
 This will tone your chest, triceps and back.
 And don't worry if you can't do more than three at first: "Most people will find parallel bar dips very difficult," Chan says.
 If you can't go all the way down, partial reps will work wonders, too.
 No parallel bars?
 Push two chairs of equal height together at home, place your hands on the top of each chair back, and complete the dips this way.
 For biceps she'll love, pull-ups are your best bet.
 Use a bar at the gym, buy a pull-up bar and mount it on a doorway in your house, or visit a local playground for free.